odahu/odahu-packager/README.md

 # 3. Requirements

 This toolchain requires MLFlow tracking server to be installed (MLFlow tracking server is bundled in HELM Chart).

+# Packaging Integration Interface

+Packager's container runs as a part of Tekton pipeline.

+Container's command (entrypoint in Docker's terms) is taken from `entrypoint` field of `PackagingIntegration` object.
+The command is also provided by 2 arguments:
+- path to unzipped model artifact directory
+- path to `K8sPackager` manifest file